Back to Membership

 Apply for Membership

-The RDS would be delighted to consider you for Membership.
-We welcome new Members and although we request that you are proposed by two existing Members, if you have any difficulty with this we would be very happy to assist you with your nomination for Membership.
+We welcome new Members.
+While we request that you are proposed by two existing Members, if you have any difficulty with this we would be very happy to assist you with your nomination for Membership.

 For further information or to arrange a tour of the RDS Members’ Club please contact us on 01 240 7296 or email email@example.com